estelle-tamalet/project-2427/topics/tic-tac-toe/docs/architecture.md

 O  .
 X
 ```

-## Future Enhancements

-Potential improvements to the project:
-- Implement alpha-beta pruning to optimize Minimax performance
-- Add difficulty levels (easy, medium, hard) with varying AI strategies
-- Support for different board sizes (4x4, 5x5)
-- Save/load game state functionality
-- Network multiplayer support
-- Graphical user interface (GUI) using a framework like egui or iced
-- Game statistics tracking (wins, losses, draws)
-- Undo/redo move functionality
-- Time limits per move
-- Tournament mode with multiple rounds

 ## Dependencies

 The project uses the following external dependencies:

 - **`rand`** (version 0.8): Used for random number generation in the random AI opponent mode

-## Performance Notes

-- The random AI opponent has instant move selection (O(1) after getting empty cells)
-- The Minimax AI explores the entire game tree but remains fast due to the small state space of Tic-Tac-Toe
-- Typical Minimax computation time: < 100ms even in early game states
-- No optimization techniques (like alpha-beta pruning) are currently implemented, but performance is already excellent for this game size

-## Conclusion

-This Tic-Tac-Toe implementation demonstrates fundamental concepts in game AI, including the Minimax algorithm for perfect play.
-The modular architecture allows for easy extension and modification, making it an excellent foundation for learning about game theory and AI decision-making algorithms.